Please call 020 7353 6802 or complete the form below:

 CAL (Sri Lanka) v SSHD – PA/06980/2018– Emma successfully argued in the UT that the FTJ had failed to correctly apply the CG case of GJ (Sri Lanka) by finding that her client had given evidence to the Lessons Learned and Reconciliation Commission in Sri Lanka about a “white van abduction”, but was not at risk on return because he had not given evidence about a “war crime”.
 The success of the case turned on the definition of a “war crime”.

-Emma has presented webinars on the nationality law behind the Windrush Scandal, and on the Hong Kong BN(O) Visa due to be offered from January 2021.
+Emma has presented webinars on the nationality law behind the Windrush Scandal, on the Hong Kong BN(O) Visa and on Hamid Courts.

-Emma also accepts instructions in actions against the police.
+Emma has experience of and accepts instructions in actions against the police.

 Emma’s extensive experience in making human rights submissions means that she is also available to accept instructions in the field of extradition law.
 She has applied to the CPS Extradition Panel to broaden her experience in this field.